presidentbeef/brat/quickstart.md

 ## Hashes

-Hashtables, associative arrays, maps, dictionaries...whatever you want to call them, these are lists which can be indexed by an arbitrary value.
+Hash tables, associative arrays, maps, dictionaries...whatever you want to call them, these are lists which can be indexed by an arbitrary value.

 {% highlight ruby %}
 a = hash.new